Remember camping trip dinners of canned beans, sandy vegetables and ash-covered toast? Or maybe a warped Trangia set, burnt rice and a watery curry?

 Add salt and oil to wedges of pumpkin.
 Either wrap each piece of pumpkin in foil and place them in the embers of the fire, or grill them on a hotplate until charred.

-In a pot over the medium fire or on the hot plate, cook curry paste in oil for a few minutes or until aromatic.
+In a pot over the medium fire or stove, cook curry paste in oil for a few minutes or until aromatic.
 Bruise the kaffir lime leaves in your hands and throw them into the pot along with the sugar, dried shrimp, chilli and fish sauce.
 Add the water.

 Once broth is simmering, add mushrooms.
 When the mushrooms have softened, add pumpkin and cook until semi-soft.
 Add rice noodles and cherry tomatoes.
 When noodles are soft, pour in coconut cream.